-You have to remember companies spend billions of dollars a year on advertising intent on making you part with your hard-earned money.
+You have to remember that companies spend billions of dollars a year on advertising designed to make you part with your hard-earned money.
 There are TV shows that glorify lavish lifestyles and make the rest of us feel like we’re missing out.

 Add in a touch of boredom, wanting our kids to have more than we had, and easy access to credit, and it’s no wonder why it’s challenging to have financial discipline.